vipulnaik/diet-exercise-health/notes/2023-activity-tracker.md

 In the evening, I went to the house a visitor was staying at to meet the person.
 We chatted in the outdoor area of the house for about 1 hour 45 minutes.

+## Sunday September 10

+In the late morning, I made a trip to Walgreens for my periodic toiletry purchases.
+This was a bigger and longer trip than usual, and the load I carried back was unusually heavy.